pierwill/ssn2018aarhus/aarhus.rst

    \-----\

    In her beautiful and important book *Carceral Capitalism*, Jackie Wang writes in our racialized security states, “uncertainty is presented as an information problem.”
-Inherited from both finance capitalism and scientific research, “big data” often aims to mitigate risk.
+Inherited from both finance capitalism and scientific research, “big data” surveillance oftens aims to mitigate risk.
 More information equals a better prediction of the future.

-But as the Church of Scotland has recently written, “God does not gather information about us.”
+   But as the `Church of Scotland`_ has recently written, “God does not gather information about us.”
+God is, however, omniscient.

    With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of a particular theological struggle—predestination—uncovers otherwise hidden depths in the histories of surveillance.